Scaling Smarter: How to Tackle Multi-Branch Lending Challenges with Calyx

 Multi-branch lending does not fail because of the LOS.
 It fails because the infrastructure underneath the LOS was built for a single office and never redesigned for scale.
 Calyx Point, Path, and PointCentral have the configuration depth to support dozens of branches.
 The question is whether your IT environment can keep up.

-This guide covers the seven most common operational challenges multi-branch lenders face with Calyx and the specific strategies that solve them.
+This guide covers the seven most common operational challenges multi-branch lenders face with Calyx and the specific strategies that solve them, plus how the ABT platform (MortgageExchange, MortgageWorkSpace, Mortgage BI, and M365 Guardian) pulls per-branch data, permissions, dashboards, and governance into a single operating picture on Microsoft 365.

 Why Multi-Branch Calyx Is Harder Than Single Office